agentcooper/htmltemplate-lint/docs/variable_name_style.md

-## Prefix variables name with b_ (b_before_variable_name)
+## Prefix variables name with b_ or fe_ (variable_name_style)

-Warns when template-defined variables are not prefixed with `b_`.
+Warns when template-defined variables are not prefixed with `b_` or `fe_`.
 Temporary variables that are created in templates should be prefixed to avoid collisions with copy tags.
 Additionally, variables starting with `b_` are more efficient because no copy tag lookup is performed for them.

 When a parameter has to be provided to the copy tag it is better to pass that parameter directly on the corresponding `TMPL_VAR` tag, for example: